 - Attach the bow to the fan: With your fingers, pinch the folds together tightly at the bottom of the fan and wrap the wire stem of the ribbon rose once around the folds, 1/2" up from the bottom edge.

 - Spread open the folds of the paper above the bow to create an open fan.

-- To hang the fan: A.) Glue each end of a 6" piece of pearl bead string, a nylon thread or a piece of gold cord to the back of the fan with your glue gun and let dry. or B.) Loop a piece of ribbon through the rose wire in back; tie into a bow and hang. or C.) Using a wire ornament hook, hook to the ribbon rose wire and hang.
+- To hang the fan: A.) Glue each end of a 6" piece of pearl bead string, a nylon thread, or a piece of gold cord to the back of the fan with your glue gun and let dry. or B.) Loop a piece of ribbon through the rose wire in the back; tie it into a bow, and hang. or C.) Using a wire ornament hook, hook to the ribbon rose wire and hang.

 - You can also make Victorian lace fan ornaments out of flat lace panels.
-Just cut the lace into strips 10"-12" x 4"-5".
+Just cut the lace into strips 10" to 12" by 4" to 5".
 Saturate the fabric lace with either spray starch or homemade liquid starch.
 Fan fold the wet lace making 7 to 10 vertical folds.
 Pin the folded lace with clothes pins to hold while it dries.
 Once the lace panel is dry, open the folds carefully.
-Add ribbon, pearl beads and/or tassels to the ends of the fan to hold it together and to finish your look.
+Add ribbon, pearl beads, and/or tassels to the ends of the fan to hold it together and to finish your look.

 A Simple Victorian Fan Ornament

 Another example of how a simple fan can look elegant as a Christmas ornament.

 This fan is made of gold origami paper with ivory lace glued on and folded.
 The fan bottom was stapled, and a gold ribbon was tied on the bottom in a bow.
 A few small red dollar tree artificial flowers were tucked into the ribbon bow.